Zoom for Enterprise Meetings

 As Zoom’s usage has grown, they have continued to add further security enhancements to their platform.
 They have responded quickly to reports of vulnerabilities in the media, some of which have been accurate and some inaccurate.

 Details of security reports are available on the Zoom blog.
-Most were addressed in a release on April 1, 2020.
+Most were addressed in a release on April 1, 2020, and the rest in their follow up releases throughout the summer of 2020.
 Additional issues commonly reported in the media include:

-- “Zoom bombing,” or unauthorized users guessing Zoom meeting IDs and entering, is preventable by adding a password to your meetings, and is now on by default.
+- “Zoom bombing,” or unauthorized users guessing Zoom meeting IDs and entering, is preventable by adding a password to your meetings, and is on by default at Veeva.

 - Meeting encryption: Zoom traffic is encrypted from sending to receiving client and never decrypted in the middle.
-This post includes details.
+Zoom migrated to AES256 GCM encryption and retired their old ciphers.

 Should you need more information about Zoom or how Zoom is used at Veeva, please contact us.
 We would be happy to discuss it with you.